Gissio/radpro/docs/users.md

 You can also define your own HV profile.
 Be careful, as wrong profile settings MAY RESULT IN DAMAGE to both the tube from overvoltage and the switching transistor from overcurrent.

 Setting up a custom HV profile requires measuring the high voltage at the tube.
-To accomplish this, connect a 1 GΩ resistor in series with a high-quality multimeter (with a 10 MΩ input impedance).
+To accomplish this, connect a 1 GΩ resistor in series to the positive terminal of a high-quality multimeter (with a 10 MΩ input impedance).
 Ensure the resistor is clean to prevent spurious currents.
 Set the multimeter to the 20 V range.
-The high voltage approximately corresponds to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101.
+Connect the negative terminal of the multimeter to ground, and the free end of the resistor to the tube's anode.
+The high voltage corresponds approximately to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101.
 Caution: high voltage CAN BE LETHAL.

 An HV profile consists of a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) frequency and duty cycle.
 Typically, higher frequency values produce lower voltage ripple (voltage variations in time) but consume more power.
 Conversely, lower frequency values require less power, but may sacrifice measurement accuracy.